1. What Is Recreation Therapy (RT)?

 Certification, in general, is a voluntary process for a professional and the organization at which the professional is employed.
 In the state of California an individual must be certified to work as an RTC or CTRS.
 Licensure would make it mandatory for the professional to practice Recreation Therapy in/for any organization offering Recreation Therapy services.
 In addition, with licensure organizations are mandated to hire only licensed Recreation Therapists to provide Recreation Therapy services.

 10. Why is California considering licensure for recreation therapy?
 What other states have licensure for Recreation Therapy?

 California State facilities and other facilities in the state have abused the title of Recreation Therapist in their hiring practices.
 There have been instances of people using the title who do not meet the standards for care.

 Licensure would stop this practice.
-Licensure assures people trained in RT are providing RT and legitimizes the field by holding professionals accountable.
+Licensure assures people trained in RT are providing Recreation Therapy and legitimizes the field by holding professionals accountable.
 Licensure strengthens access to third party payments and entitlements thus providing clients more access to RT services and increasing the visibility of RT as a profession that protects clients from harm.

 11. How will licensure benefit consumers, Recreation Therapists, and the RT profession?

 Licensure will benefit consumers, Recreation Therapists, and the RT profession tremendously in many different ways.